Haddon Hall

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Haddon Hall, Gardens & Grounds are open 7 days a week during this period.
+Haddon Hall & Gardens opens for the 2026 season from Saturday 28th March to Sunday 18th October, open 7 days a week.
 The Hall and Gardens are open from 10:30 am to 4:00 pm, with last entry at 3:00 pm.
-The Ticket Office operates from 10:00 am to 3:00 pm.

-The Hall will be closed Monday 19th – Wednesday 21st October and will reopen for special events from 22nd October onwards.
+The property will be closed from Monday 19th to Wednesday 21st October, then reopens for special events from 22nd October onwards.

 Elizabethan Walled Gardens